strategineer/personal-website/content/books/2018-04-18/index.md

   isbn13: "9780857687609"
   year: "2013"
 star_rating: 0
-title: Fun With A Pencil - How Everybody Can Easily Learn To Draw
+title: Fun With A Pencil
 ---

 <!--more-->